 I’ve made this weed gummy bear recipe with and without lecithin, and both versions have turned out great!

 In a saucepan, combine the following ingredients over medium-low heat:

 2/3 Cup Pureed Raspberries, Blackberries, Strawberries or Blueberries (if using frozen berries, let them thaw first) [If you have juice and you’d rather use that than the pureed berries, go for it!
 Just increase the Gelatin by about 1/2 Tablespoon]

 2 Tablespoons Honey (or maple syrup or other sweetener)

 2-3 tsp Cannabis Tincture (depending on dosage)

 Keep whisking until smooth and all ingredients are incorporated.
 Turn off heat.
 Using a dropper, fill your silicon mold with your gummy mixture (you could also a pan lined with parchment paper if you’re in a pinch).

-Allow to cool for about 5 minutes in the freezer or 15 in the fridge.
+Allow to cool for about 15-30 minutes in the fridge.